carbon-language/carbon-lang/mlir/docs/OpDefinitions.md

     -   All region variables can be used.
 When a non-variable length region is used, if the group is not present the region is empty.

-An example of an operation with an optional group is `std.return`, which has a variadic number of operands.
+An example of an operation with an optional group is `func.return`, which has a variadic number of operands.

 ```tablegen